carlosafonso/amazon-location-demo/README.md

 The stack will output two values, `ApiEndpoint` and `IdentityPoolId`.
 Write these down as you'll need them later.

+The stack will also create an API key to provide a minimum layer of authentication.
+The value of this can be obtained using the AWS CLI or the API Gateway management console.

 ### Web app

 First, install all NPM dependencies from the `www` folder: